Chaoqi-LIU/Chaoqi-LIU.github.io/index.md

 ## About Me
-Howdy🥳!
+Howdy!
 I'm Chaoqi LIU, you can call me Nolan!
 I was born in Jiangsu Province, China🇳. \
 ENTJ-A \
 26' B.S Math and Computer Science @ UIUC